maplibre/maplibre.github.io/content/news/2023-06-07-maplibre-rs-monthly.md

 Back to the progress in maplibre-rs.
 A lot has happened in the past half year.
 I have been focusing on getting the plugin architecture in a working state.
 It is now possible to enable or disable features like raster or vector rendering at compile time and runtime.
 This means that features are now well separated.

 Right now, I am focusing on getting the projection correct in [this PR](https://github.com/maplibre/maplibre-rs/pull/233/).
-Unfortunately, there is quite some match involved and the maplibre-gl-js source code does not explain much.
+Unfortunately, there is quite some maths involved and the maplibre-gl-js source code does not explain much.
-So in order to get this correct (and yes we sadly have to get this 100% correct) I will have to do some math on paper sadly and then create unit tests to validate my assumptions.
+So in order to get this correct (and yes we absolutely have to get this 100% correct) I will have to do some math on paper and then create unit tests to validate my assumptions.
+This takes a lot of time, but is really fun!
 This will definitely also benefit the other MapLibre projects, as I am documenting the insights.
 I created a [GeoGebra visualization](https://www.geogebra.org/m/cvhtwhng) of the current near and far plane calculations.

 ## 🏠 Housekeeping